-(Brief note about the photos: When I did this trip, I was still shooting film, so all of the photos in this post are film scans, with varying degrees of resolution quality.)
+(NOTE: The photos in this post are 35mm film scans, with varying degrees of resolution quality)

 A Narrow Strip of Land

 Atolls are ring-shaped coral reefs that encircle a lagoon.
-They’re basically what’s left at the surface when an extinct volcanic island subsides into the ocean.
-People who live on atolls typically inhabit very narrow stretches of land, with deep ocean on the outside and a shallow lagoon in the center.
+They’re basically what’s left at the surface after an extinct volcanic island subsides into the ocean.
+People who live on atolls inhabit very narrow stretches of land.
+These land areas typically have deep ocean on one side and a shallow lagoon in the center.

-Having spent much of my journalism career writing about earth science, one of my reasons for going to Aitutaki was that I wanted to actually see an atoll with my own eyes.
-The thought of being on this tiny strip of land enclosing a lagoon of shallow clear water in the middle of the Pacific Ocean made me giddy.
+Having spent much of my journalism career writing about earth science and landforms, I was excited to see an atoll with my own eyes.
+The thought of being on this tiny strip of land enclosing a lagoon of clear shallow water in the middle of the Pacific Ocean made me giddy.

-The morning of the tour, the boat captain knocked on my door at about 10:00am, and we piled into the boat and headed across the lagoon.
-The Canadian couple staying in the bungalow next to me joined me on the trip.
+The morning of the tour, the boat captain knocked on my door at about 10:00 am, and we piled into the boat and headed across the lagoon.
+The group included another crew member and a Canadian couple from the bungalow next to mine.
 As an aside, I was getting over a rather uncomfortable “reaction” to drinking the local water the previous day.
 So, I wasn’t exactly in top form, but there was no way I was missing this trip.
-The captain gave me a “suck it up, bucko” look and handed me a can of Cook Islands beer, promising that it would help speed my recovery.
+The captain handed me a can of Cook Islands beer, promising that it would help speed my recovery.
+I gave him a raised-eyebrow look of skepticism but graciously accepted his gift.

-It was a brilliant sunny day.
-And despite my still-rumbling stomach, the crystal-clear water and the tiny uninhabited islands (called motus) that dotted the lagoon mesmerized me.
+It was a brilliant sunny day, and I was mesmerized by the clear water and the tiny uninhabited islands (called motus) that dotted the lagoon.
+At that moment, I couldn’t imagine any other place I’d rather be.
 But about halfway across the lagoon, the boat slowed down and the motor started sputtering.
 Then it sputtered again.
-And then it stopped—completely.
+And then it stopped.
+Completely.

-After several failed attempts to get the motor running again, the guys decided they would wade/swim back to our starting point and bring back another boat so we could continue our trip.
+After several failed attempts to start the motor, the guys decided they would wade/swim back to our starting point and bring back another boat.
 Sounded like a reasonable plan.
-Leslie (the Canadian woman) and I agreed, comforted by the fact that we were “stranded” in water only about three feet deep.
-We would stay and guard the boat while the guys went and orchestrated our rescue.
-Surely they’d be back in less than an hour (cue moody and scary music here).
+Leslie (the Canadian woman) and I agreed, comforted by the fact that the water we were “stranded” in was only about three feet deep.
+We would stay and guard the debilitated boat while the guys went and orchestrated our rescue.
+Surely, they’d be back in less than an hour (cue moody and scary music here).

 Shipwrecked in Aitutaki Lagoon

 But an hour went by.
 Then another hour.
-And then we started to wonder if they were just drinking rum swizzles somewhere.
-After 30 minutes or so of complaining, Leslie and I suddenly looked around at where we were.
-In the middle of a gorgeous lagoon in the South Pacific!
-Forget about the rescue—let’s enjoy this.
+And then Leslie and I started to wonder if they were just drinking rum swizzles somewhere.
+We weren’t sure if we should be concerned or annoyed, and we were getting hungry.
+But then we looked around at where we were: in the middle of a gorgeous lagoon in the South Pacific!
+Forget about the guys, let’s enjoy this.

-So, we raided the lunch cooler and had a feast.
-We drank beer (I’m not usually a beer drinker, but they had obviously forgotten to load the Pinot Noir onboard).
-And then we got off the boat and walked partway to the motu that was about a half mile away, just to experience the feeling of wading in this lagoon that was like a giant swimming pool with a sandy bottom.
+We raided the lunch cooler and had a feast.
+We drank beer (I enjoyed the Cook Islands Lager much more than I had earlier).
+And then we got off the boat and walked partway to the closest motu, about a half mile away.
+Wading in the lagoon was like being in a giant swimming pool with a sandy bottom.

-After a couple of hours, we squinted and saw a small dinghy heading towards us in the distance.
-Finally, they were back, and they all seemed pretty sober.
-The dinghy towed us back to the bungalows, and then we waited while they replaced the boat’s motor.
-At about 3:00pm we were finally headed to One Foot Island.
+As soon as we were back aboard the boat, we squinted and saw a small dinghy heading towards us in the distance.
+The captain, his crew mate, and Leslie’s husband were finally back (and they all seemed pretty sober).
+The dinghy then towed us in our handicapped boat back to the bungalows, and we waited while they replaced the boat’s motor.
+At about 3:00 pm we were finally headed to our destination, five hours after our original departure time.

-By the time we reached the island, it was late afternoon and the sun was already starting to set.
+When we reached One Foot Island, it was late afternoon and the sun was already starting to set.
 We had about 15 minutes to snap some photos, and then it was time to leave.
 I felt disappointed as I watched One Foot Island disappear in the distance while we motored away.
-I had high hopes of doing some serious exploring on that little speck of land in the vast lagoon.
+I had hoped to do some serious exploring on that idyllic little speck of land in the lagoon.

 Perspective

-A couple days later, I headed to an internet café (yes, that used to be a thing) to do my regular email update to family.
-I told them all about my Aitutaki Lagoon tour experience, and I recounted the story in terms of it being a real annoyance.
+A couple days later when I was back on Rarotonga, I headed to an internet café (yes, that was really a thing) to send family an update.
+I told them about my Aitutaki Atoll experience, recounting the story in terms of it being a real annoyance.
 You won’t believe what happened!
 And I barely even got to see One Foot Island!

-But after I got home from my trip, time passed and my perspective began to change.
-I started realizing that whenever I thought about my time in the Cook Islands, my lagoon experience was actually the most memorable part of the entire trip.
-When anyone asked me about Aitutaki Atoll, that’s the first story I told them.
+Fast forward to after I returned home from my trip.
+As time passed, my perspective began to change.
+I realized that whenever I thought about my time in the Cook Islands, the lagoon experience was the most memorable part of the entire trip.
+When someone would ask me about Aitutaki Atoll, that’s the first story I told them.
 And every time I looked at the photos I took from the boat, a big part of me just wanted to be back there in the middle of that lagoon.
 Gorging on potato salad, drinking Cook Islands Lager, and lying on the boat deck surrounded by nothing but turquoise clear water.

 No, I didn’t get to spend much time on One Foot Island.
 And the lagoon tour wasn’t exactly what I had envisioned.
 But if I could do it over again, would I choose to have everything go as planned?
 A brochure-perfect excursion?
 Not a chance.